moneyforward/eslint-config-moneyforward/.github/CONTRIBUTING.md

   - `revert`: reverts a previous commit.

 > [!NOTE]
 > If there is a single commit in the pull request, the commit message must be the same as a pull request title.
 Because the merge strategy in this repository is "Squash and merge".
-When "Squash and merge" a branch in a pull request, the commit message will be the pull request has a only single commit, the default message is the commit message of it.
+When you "Squash and merge" a pull request on a branch that has only one commit, the default commit message will be the commit message in that branch.
 >
 > cf. [About pull request merges - GitHub Docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#merge-message-for-a-squash-merge)